These aspartame facts may shock you into quitting the stuff for good!

 By Jody McCutcheon

-We’ve all used it in an attempt to stay slim and chic; Karl Lagerfeld swears he lives on the stuff, and Jean Paul Gaultier has designed cans of diet drinks filled with it, but when it comes to the artificial sweetener aspartame, there’s mounting evidence that shouts: don’t go there.
+We’ve all used it in an attempt to stay slim and chic; Karl Lagerfeld swore he lived on the stuff, and Jean Paul Gaultier has designed cans of diet drinks filled with it.
+But when it comes to the artificial sweetener aspartame, there’s mounting evidence that shouts: don’t go there.

 Centre stage in this sweet drama are the GD Searle & Company (now Pfizer) and the US Food and Drug Administration, while lurking deeper in the shadows is that paragon of corporate evil, Monsanto Company.

 Discovered in 1965 by a scientist working for GD Searle, aspartame took a long, tortuous and terribly controversial path to eventual FDA approval, in 1983, for use in soft drinks–a development that really opened the door for mass consumption.
 Since then, the FDA-influenced mainstream has regarded anyone questioning aspartame’s safety, kooks and conspiracy theorists, but the rapidly growing numbers of dissenting voices, including Mission Possible, Dorway and Joseph Mercola, for starters–suggest that maybe aspartame’s safety is a topic worth investigating.